PennyLaneAI/pennylane/doc/development/plugins.rst

 the :meth:`~.devices.Device.execute` method.
 The :class:`~.map_wires` transform can also map the wires of the submitted circuit to internal labels.

-Sometimes hardware qubit labels cannot be arbitrarily mapped without a change in behaviour.
+Sometimes, hardware qubit labels cannot be arbitrarily mapped without a change in behaviour.
 Connectivity, noise, performance, and other constraints can make it so that operations on qubit 1 cannot be arbitrarily exchanged with the same operation on qubit 2.
 In such a situation, the device can hard code a list of the only acceptable wire labels.
 In such a case, it